eclipse-jkube/jkube-website/src/pages/index.md

 </div>

-### Openshift Maven Plugin
+### OpenShift Maven Plugin

 <div class="highlight">

 ![JKube Kit](index/openshift-logo.svg "JKube Kit")

 * Dealing with S2I images and hence inherits its flexible and powerful configuration.
-* Supports generating Openshift descriptors.
+* Supports generating OpenShift descriptors.
 * Provides **Zero Configuration** for a quick ramp-up where opinionated defaults will be pre-selected.
 * Provides **Inline Configuration** within the plugin configuration in an XML syntax.
 * Provides **External Configuration** templates of real deployment descriptors which are enriched by plugin.